Registration Open - Florida Fire Chaplains Conference - April 27-29, 2026 - Ocala, FL

 Hear from fellow chaplains about successful aspects of their chaplaincy.
 Perhaps it's a unique way of doing station visits or a program with recruits.
 Maybe it's print materials or how to connect with firefighter families.

-These TED-like presentations will be 15 minutes long with 10 minutes for the presentation and 5 minutes for questions.
+These TED Talk-like sessions will be 15 minutes long with 10 minutes for the presentation and 5 minutes for questions.

 speakers